Winkler, Manitoba: Government and politics

 Winkler is governed by a mayor and six councillors who are elected by residents.
 The current mayor of Winkler is Henry Siemens.
-The current Winkler city councillors are Marvin Plett, Peter Froese, Andrew Froese, Michael Grenier, Don Friesen and Don Fehr.
+The current Winkler city councillors are Marvin Plett, Peter Froese, Andrew Froese, Michael Grenier, Don Friesen, and Ryan Hildebrand.

-Winkler is represented in the Legislative Assembly of Manitoba (as part of the Morden-Winkler riding) by Progressive Conservative MLA, Cameron Friesen, and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP, Candice Bergen.
+Winkler is represented in the Legislative Assembly of Manitoba (as part of the Morden-Winkler riding) by Progressive Conservative MLA, Carrie Hiebert, and in the House of Commons of Canada (as part of the Portage—Lisgar riding) by Conservative MP, Branden Leslie.

 Transport

 Winkler's chief transport connection to other communities is the highway system.
 Winnipeg is accessible from Winkler either via PTH 14 and PTH 3 or via PR 428 or PTH 23 and PTH 75 or PTH 14 and PTH 75.
 PTH 32 leads directly to the Winkler Port of Entry on the Canada–United States border.
 A 4-lane divided highway connects Winkler and the other major city of the region, Morden.

 Winkler Airport (CKZ7, 49°10′N 097°55′W) is located in the city's industrial park.
 It has two runways: an 2900 ft turf/paved runway (09/27), and a 1540 ft turf runway (17/35).
 Aircraft which need a longer runway are advised to use the Morden Regional Aerodrome which is located 9 km from Winkler.

-The city has one taxi service, Pembina Valley Taxi.
+The city has three privately owned taxi services, Pembina Valley Taxi, Winkler Taxi Service, and Green Taxi Service.
+In 2024, Winkler launched a 3 year pilot project On-Demand Transit service offering shuttle service within city limits as well as to Boundary Trails Health Centre.

 Canadian Pacific Railway has a spur line going into Winkler's industrial park that connects to the La Riviere subdivision, a secondary feeder line on the CPR network.